bashuser30/dl-distro/README.md

 ### Non-AUR

-If you can't access the AUR, you should `git clone` the repository and run the `installer.sh` script inside the cloned repository:
+`git clone` the repository and run the `installer.sh` script inside the cloned
+repository:

 #### Install